andybyers21/notes.ajb.app/index.md

 If you want to view the code you can do so [here.](https://github.com/andybyers21/notes.ajb.app) You can see my TO-DO list for the site [here](./notes/site-info/site-todos).
 If you want to get in touch with me or have any comments, you can do so by emailing me at <a href="mailto:a@ajb.app">a@ajb.app</a>

 *P.S.
+As these are my personal notes some of them may not make any sense to you or be part complete.
+My intent for is to use them for developing ideas over time.*

-If you happen to stumble across my notes on learning to code please be aware that they are written on an Apple developer environment.*
+*If you happen to stumble across my notes on learning to code please be aware that they are written on an Apple developer environment.*